logo

 Abstract

-Globally, HIV incidence is slowing; however, HIV epidemics among sex workers are stable or increasing in many settings.
-This study uses individual-level data to assess the relationships of sex work laws and stigmas in increasing HIV risk among female sex workers across diverse legal contexts in sub-Saharan Africa.
-Interviewer-administered questionnaires and biological testing were conducted with 7259 female sex workers.
-Data suggest that increasingly punitive and non-protective laws are associated with prevalent HIV infection, and that stigmas and sex work laws may synergistically increase HIV risks.
-The findings highlight the fundamental role of evidence-based and human-rights affirming policies towards sex work as part of an effective HIV response.
+Globally HIV incidence is slowing, however HIV epidemics among sex workers are stable or increasing in many settings.
+While laws governing sex work are considered structural determinants of HIV, individual-level data assessing this relationship are limited.
+In this study, individual-level data are used to assess the relationships of sex work laws and stigmas in increasing HIV risk among female sex workers, and examine the mechanisms by which stigma affects HIV across diverse legal contexts in countries across sub-Saharan Africa.
+Interviewer-administered socio-behavioral questionnaires and biological testing were conducted with 7259 female sex workers between 2011-2018 across 10 sub-Saharan African countries.
+The data suggest that increasingly punitive and non-protective laws are associated with prevalent HIV infection and that stigmas and sex work laws may synergistically increase HIV risks.
+Taken together, these data highlight the fundamental role of evidence-based and human-rights affirming policies towards sex work as part of an effective HIV response.

 Publisher